iaphub/react-native-iaphub/README.md

 ⚠ If you're migrating from v6.X.X to v7.X.X, read [this](https://github.com/iaphub/react-native-iaphub/tree/master/guides/migrate-v6-to-v7.md).<br/>
 ⚠ If you're migrating from v7.X.X to v8.X.X, read [this](https://github.com/iaphub/react-native-iaphub/tree/master/guides/migrate-v7-to-v8.md).

+## UI

+The package provides all the methods of the IAPHUB SDK to easily implement in-app purchases but it doesn't provide any UI.<br/>
+If you're looking for a plug & play component with all the UI included, take a look at [react-native-iaphub-ui](https://github.com/iaphub/react-native-iaphub-ui).

 ## Start
 Call the `start` method in order to initialize IAPHUB.<br/><br/>